BharatShukla30/neighborhood/README.md

-# bloodbank
+# Blood bank
 App to help people blood donors to requestors.

 Setup instructions:
 => Python 3.9 required.

-=> Install all the dependecies.
+=> Install all the dependencies.

-=> directly run main.py, then goto the following APIs, preferrably use Chrome:
+=> directly run main.py, then goto the following APIs, preferably use Chrome:

 1. http://127.0.0.1:5000/:
 This opens a normal HTML page which has direct link to register page.